CMT Music Awards 2022 Winners: See the Complete List - E! Online

 Dan + Shay - "Steal My Love"

-Maddie & Tae - "Woman You Got"
+WINNER: Maddie & Tae - "Woman You Got"

 Old Dominion - "I Was On a Boat That Day"